Pierre Van Cortlandt: "Neutral Ground"

-During the Revolution, the Van Cortlandt Manor lands straddled two areas, one controlled by the Patriot forces and the other in the "Neutral Ground".
-As a result, even though the Van Cortlandt family became Whigs, the populace divided in their political allegiances during the years of conflict.
+During the Revolution, the Van Cortlandt Manor lands straddled two areas; the northern part was controlled by the Patriot forces and the rest was in the "Neutral Ground."
+The Van Cortlandt family members were ardent Patriots, but the local populace was divided in their political allegiances during the years of conflict.
 In New York the colonial government began to fall apart, and a new revolutionary regime started to emerge.
-The regular Assembly, which had been growing increasingly more pro-British, ceased meeting in January, 1775.
-Meanwhile, ad hoc committees of revolutionaries soon transformed themselves into a series of four Provincial Congresses that began meeting in April, 1775.
+The regular Assembly, which had been growing increasingly more pro-British, ceased meeting in January 1775.
+Meanwhile, ad hoc committees of revolutionaries soon transformed themselves into a series of four Provincial Congresses, which began meeting in April 1775.
 Pierre Van Cortlandt sat for Westchester County at all four and was chosen to preside over the last three.
 In recognition of his firm support for the Patriot cause, a number of Manor residents placed a notice in the New York Gazette and Weekly Mercury in April 1775, specifically thanking Van Cortlandt and John Thomas for "their firm attachment to, and seal on the late occasion for the preservation of the Union of the colonies, and rights and liberties of America."
 The 4th Congress, then sitting at White Plains, ratified the Declaration of Independence on July 9, 1776.
 Because these provincial congresses had difficulty maintaining a functioning quorum, they delegated authority to smaller working groups, designated as committees of safety.
 Van Cortlandt assumed the chairmanship of the main committee of safety on January 3, 1776.

 Pierre was also a colonel in Westchester's patriot militia.
 He remained in command of the Westchester Regiment until June 28, 1778, with the rank of colonel and later general, when he was replaced by John Hyatt.
 By that time Pierre had been elevated to the role of lieutenant governor.
 He is referred to by the rank of general at the New York Constitutional Convention.